-- 1 Classification-Packets are classified and marked according to policies and traffic behavior.
-This is accomplished on the ingress using technologies, such as 802.1p, IP precedence and Diffserv Code Point (DSCP).
-See "Classification" on page 21-6 for more information. - 2 Congestion Management-Classified packets are prioritized and funneled from ingress to egress using queuing technologies, such as Class of Service (CoS) VOQs, to ensure preferential treatment to high priority traffic.
-See "Congestion Management" on page 21-10. - 3 Congestion Avoidance-Weighted Random Early Detection (WRED) is used for admission control and bandwidth management.
+2 Congestion Management-Classified packets are prioritized and placed into queues based on Class of Service (CoS) markings to ensure preferential treatment to high priority traffic.
+See "Congestion Management" on page 23-10.

+- 3 Congestion Avoidance-Weighted Random Early Detection (WRED) is used for admission control and bandwidth management.
 Packets that are not high priority are randomly dropped to help avoid "tail drop" on the queues.
-See "Congestion Avoidance" on page 21-18. - 4 Traffic Policing and Shaping-Packet flows are policed or shaped to limit the rate of traffic received or sent by the switch.
-See "Traffic Policing and Shaping" on page 21-20.
+See "Congestion Avoidance" on page 23-18. - 4 Traffic Policing and Shaping-Packet flows are policed or shaped to limit the rate of traffic received or sent by the switch.
+See "Traffic Policing and Shaping" on page 23-20.